ADirin/DataBase_Solution/Introduction to DB Solution (MUST READ)/Introduction.md

 ## Home Assignments

 Starting from the second week, home assignments will be given.
-These assignments are mandatory and must be completed in pairs.
+These assignments are mandatory and optionally may be completed in pairs.
 Students are required to present their solutions during the exercise sessions.
 Successful completion of these assignments is necessary to participate in the final exam.

 ## Important Notes